tonyjurg/Parashot/WeeklyParasha/03 - Lech Lecha/README.md

 ## Hebcal

 Additional details about Jewish calendar and holiday information, offering users a resource for tracking Hebrew dates, candle lighting times, and other relevant information in the Jewish calendar. <a href="https://www.hebcal.com/sedrot/lech-lecha" target="_blank">Hebcal entry for parasha Lech Lecha</a>.

+## AI generated image

+The following image was created by DALL.E as illustration for this parasha.
+The following prompt was used "make an image related to the parasha lech lecha".